 Can a proprietor use personal PAN?

 A proprietor generally uses individual PAN, while companies, LLPs, and other entities need entity PAN.
-The facts of each case should be checked before applying.
+Facts should be checked before applying.